-Gut-Brain Connection & Addiction
+Gut-Brain Connection & Mental Health and Addiction

 Gut Bacteria and Addiction

 In a study which was recently published in the journal PNAS, Bäckhed and his colleagues from Belgium and Sweden analyzed the intestinal bacteria of 60 alcoholics who used similar amounts of alcohol.
 After the participants had spent 19 days in addiction treatment programs it became apparent that there was a big difference in how well the participants recovered: their risk of relapse and sense of well-being was connected to their gut flora.